frdmn/google-speedtest-chart/README.md

     :book: [docs/Create-a-spreadsheet-to-collect-data.md](docs/Create-a-spreadsheet-to-collect-data.md)

-1. Run the script, you can pass a custom spreadsheet name by using the -w agument:
+1. Run the script with default settings (make sure you have a spreadsheet document called "Speedtest"):

     ```
+    speedtest-to-google
+    ```

+    Alternatively you can use the `-w` switch to set a custom spreadsheet name:

+    ```
     speedtest-to-google -w Speedtest-document
     ```

-    1. Here are the other arguments that are available:
+    Here are some other arguments that are available:

     ```
-    usage: speedtest-charts.py [-h] [-w, --workbookname WORKBOOKNAME]
+    usage: speedtest-charts.py [-h] [-w, --workbookname WORKBOOKNAME] [-b, --bymonth]
-                           [-s, --sheetname SHEETNAME] [-b, --bymonth]

     Simple Python script to push speedtest results (using speedtest-cli) to a Google Docs spreadsheet